michfarr/learn-to-code/readme.md

-# Lesson for meetup of SheSharp in Amsterdam
+# Lesson for meetup of Learn to Code in Amsterdam

-This repo contains all the assets for the presentation given at the shesharp meetup - a meetup for women who are interested in learning to code.
+This repo contains all the assets for the presentation given at the Learn to Code meetup - a meetup for individuals interested in learning to code.

 ### Contents